Multipole-fluctuation pairing mechanism of $d_{x^2-y^2}+ig$ superconductivity in Sr$_2$RuO$_4$: Model

 \section{Model}

-Spin-orbit coupling (SOC) is considered important in Sr$_2$RuO$_4$ \cite{Veenstra2014,Mackenzie2017}.
-To capture its superconducting symmetry, we first construct a general model Hamiltonian based on multipole representations of the pairing interactions.
-By Stevens operator-equivalent technique, multipole operators $\hat Q^{jkq}$ ($k=0,1,\dots,2j$; $q=-k,-k+1,\dots,k$) for a given angular momentum $j$ can be obtained from the $(2j+1)\times(2j+1)$ tensor operator $\hat J_{kq}$ satisfying \cite{Stevens1952,Inui1993}:
+Crystal field splitting and SOC are considered of equal importance in Sr$_2$RuO$_4$ \cite{Veenstra2014,Zhang2016,Mackenzie2017}.
+To capture the pairing symmetry, it is convenient to construct a general model Hamiltonian based on the multipole representation of the pairing interactions.
+By Stevens operator-equivalent technique, the multipole operators $\hat Q^{jkq}$ ($k=0,1,\dots,2j$; $q=-k,-k+1,\dots,k$) for a given angular momentum $j$ can be obtained from the $(2j+1)\times(2j+1)$ tensor operator $\hat J_{kq}$ satisfying \cite{Stevens1952,Inui1990}:

 where $\hat J_{\pm}$ is the raising/lowering operator within the corresponding $j$-subspace.
 These multipole operators are further projected into the irreducible representation (IR) $\Gamma$ of the $D_{4h}$ point group of Sr$_2$RuO$_4$ and denoted as $\hat Q^{j\Gamma\alpha}$ for the $\alpha$-th component in $\Gamma$ \cite{Kusunose2008,Watanabe2018}.
-Table \ref{tab1} gives all multipole operators for the $j=3/2$ and $5/2$ manifolds of Ru-$4d$ electrons.
+Table \ref{tab1} gives all multipole operators for the $j=3/2$ and $5/2$ manifolds of Ru-$4d$ electrons according to their IRs and ranks.
 The electric multipoles are of even-rank and time-reversal symmetric and listed on the top of the table, while on the bottom are the magnetic multipoles (odd-rank and time-reversal antisymmetric) \cite{Ikeda2012,Watanabe2018}.
 More details on the definition of these multipole operators can be found in Appendix A.

 We then write down a general interaction containing all symmetry-allowed multipole fluctuations as potential superconducting pairing glues: